San Jose Secrets: Surprises in and Around Town

 Originally called El Pueblo de San José de Guadalupe, San Jose was founded on November 29, 1777 and became Spain's first civil settlement in Alta California.
 Surprised?
 Even more astonishing is that you can see the last remaining structure from El Pueblo right downtown.
 Built in 1797, the Peralta Adobe is a humble yet handsome remnant of the Pueblo days; make an appointment for a tour and you can see the adobe's two rooms furnished as they might have been when they were occupied by the Gonzales and Peralta families.
 Nearby, the dainty Fallon House is a Victorian mansion, built in 1855 by one of San Jose's earliest mayors; the tour (call to book) showcases 15 fully furnished rooms typical of the Victorian period.
 Across town, another compelling bit of history is the 160-room California Landmark Winchester Mystery House, circa 1880s, is a must-see attraction, with its staircases to nowhere and other architectural oddities.
 Created by the Winchester Rifle heiress, Sara Winchester, the mansion's oddities arose from her carefree style of designing (often on tablecloths), eschewing architectural blueprints.

 Only California has a chain of 21 lovely and historic missions, and an easy side trip to neighboring Santa Clara is where you'll find Mission Santa Clara de Asis on the campus of the Santa Clara University, a private Jesuit university.
 Visitors enjoy the mission's towering architecture, its rose garden, and its aura of serenity.
 While you're on campus, stroll over to the University's repository of art and history, the de Saisset Museum.
 The free museum is small, but amazingly diverse (including prints by artists ranging from Albrecht Durer to Pablo Picasso).
-Back in San Jose's Rose Garden neighborhood, the Rosicrucian Egyptian Museum houses a replica of an Egyptian temple and a newly restored planetarium; by spring, a spectacular new landscaping scheme will evoke the feeling of an ancient Egyptian garden.
+Back in San Jose's Rose Garden neighborhood, the Rosicrucian Egyptian Museum houses a replica of an Egyptian temple and a planetarium and a spectacular ancient Egyptian garden.

 A Taste of Wine Country